 - Check for Backdoors: Hackers often leave a backdoor to access your website whenever they want.
 Look for unidentified uploads in wp-content/uploads folder.
 If you find any suspicious file, delete it immediately.
 Also, check is any additional users have been added.

 - Harden the WordPress: We often tend to leave directories like wp/includes, wp-content and wp-admin open for the world.
 Hackers often leverage the information they get from these files.
 So hardening the wordpress becomes really important.
-Here’s an article on securing wordpress in 10-minutes.
+Here’s an article on securing wordpress website.

 Still nothing works?
 Contact us and we will assist you.
 Additionally its important to have a Web Application Firewall in place to protect against hackers in real time.
 Our product ASTRA gives your website rock-solid security against hackers.
 Sign-up for it here.